Controls

 Flexibility

-Design Mode
+Design mode

 When the design mode is activated, you can make adjustments in Stylo without automation affecting the positioning and size of objects.

-Standard | Design Mode | |
+| Standard | Design mode | |

-Text frame size adjusts automatically | yes | no |
+| Text frame size adjusts automatically | yes | no |

-Object positions change depending on preceding elements | yes | no |
+| Object positions change depending on preceding elements | yes | no |

-Relative horizontal alignment | yes | no |
+| Relative horizontal alignment | yes | no |

-Relative vertical alignment | yes | no |
+| Relative vertical alignment | yes | no |

-Growing line | yes | no |
+| Growing line | yes | no |

-Flexible Display
+Flexible display

-The margin is proportionally reduced or increased.
+The margin will be proportionally reduced or increased.

 Example: